JMencius/LongBow/README.md

 ## Resource consumption
-Longbow can process 10,000 reads of ONT sequencing within seconds using 32 threads on modern Desktop CPU or Server CPU.
+Longbow can process 10,000 reads of ONT sequencing within seconds using 32 threads on a modern Desktop CPU or Server CPU.

 In our tests with a large dataset (10<sup>7</sup> reads, approximately 100 GB in uncompressed format), LongBow completed processing within one hour using 32 threads.